montgomerysamantha/LateNites/README.md

 - Config file for buildings to be locked/unlocked
 - Unlock ALL doors, regardless of heart levels
 - Keep doors unlocked on special event days (Flower dance, Halloween, Winter Festival, and others)

+## Recent Updates
+- Museum now unlocks at 6:00AM, can donate artifacts and collect rewards as needed

 ## Bugs